rachelgapasin/google_play_store_apps_analysis/README.md

 # 📱 App Success Analysis on Google Play Store

+**Author:** Rachel Gapasin

+**Created:** April 4, 2025

+## 📋 Summary

 This project explores what makes mobile applications successful on the Google Play Store.
 I analyzed various features of apps — such as pricing, category, type, and user sentiment — to identify factors that influence downloads and ratings.

----

 ## 🔍 Objective